erik78se/juju-operators-examples/lxd-profile/README.md

     lxc profile show juju-default

-You can change this, for example changing the default storage zfs pool:
+You can edit a profile, for example changing the default storage zfs pool:

     lxc profile device set juju-default root pool=lxd-zfs